EpiVec/TDLM/paper.md

-distribution laws and models independently. **simodels** proposes an interesting approach by not defining (nor encouraging the use of) any particular trip distribution laws, but this also makes the comparison between gravity or intervening opportunities laws complicated for non-expert users.
-Furthermore, **simodels** does not offer the possibility at this stage to use the doubly-constrained model nor any function to systematically compare observed and simulated OD matrices.
+distribution laws and models independently. **simodels** proposes an interesting approach by not defining (nor encouraging the use of) any particular trip distribution laws, but this also makes the comparison between gravity or intervening opportunities laws more complicated for non-expert users.
+Furthermore, **simodels** does not offer the possibility at this stage to use the doubly-constrained model or any functionality to systematically compare observed and simulated OD matrices.

 To overcome these limitations, the **TDML** R package is based on a two-step approach to generate mobility flows by separating the trip distribution law,